 But what do you do if your toddler does pout, or becomes upset, even after you’ve done all the above?
 You can try saying “Try and find something at the table to eat, so you can fill your belly if you’re hungry,” and leave it.
 Don’t elaborate any more, just move on.
 It’s their choice after that.
 You’ve done your job – remember that.
 You’ve provided them with the facts, you’ve been empathetic to their needs, and you’ve directed them towards their options – now it’s their turn – so be confident and know you’ve done all you can!

-Step 7: Remember, they don’t have to like everything
+Step 5: Remind them (and yourself), they don’t have to like everything

 Test out some of these phrases at your next meal, and before you know it, this will all be second-nature to you!
-If you’re looking to get a holistic, step-by-step plan for feeding your toddler so that you can have happier mealtimes with them, check out my Feeding Toddlers online course!
+Please know that these tips are one piece of larger puzzle that work when you have other foundational practices in place.
+If you’re looking to get a holistic, step-by-step plan for feeding your toddler so that you can get the whole picture and have happier, healthier mealtimes with them, check out my Feeding Toddlers online course!